 For the Love of Plants

 I would say that gardening is not an easy job, especially with the sun moodily shining on our front yard and all.
-My mom needs to actively oversee the placement of her plants, like which one should be put where the sunshine is good, and which one would still be okay without.
-She does it happily though with a short tale following my questioning look every time.
-"I started spending most of my allowance for plants when I was a kid," she said.
-"And then I would showcase them in the classroom at school."
-(She's a bit of a show-off but that's okay).
+My mom needs to actively oversee where her plants are placed—deciding which ones should where the sunshine is good, and which would still be okay without.
+She does it happily, though, often with a short tale following my questioning look.

 While I never understood this particular hobby of hers, curating this post has started to show me the appeal of gardening.
 Am I slowly turning into my mother?

 In our front yard, there is a stony path leading to the very corner of our small garden.
-The circle-shaped footpaths were made by my mother using some ceramic shards.
+The circle-shaped footpaths were made by my mother using ceramic shards.
 She told me that the process felt a lot like arranging a puzzle.

 On the right side, however, grows a line of Carex morrowii (or Japanese sedge) as its border.
 Here is a closer look for you: